-Also, if you attend the NRA Annual Meetings, you can see the wares of nearly every major rifle manufacturer, side by side, and factory reps are there to answer questions.
+Also, if you attend the NRA Annual Meetings — when they’re held again — you can see the wares of nearly every major rifle manufacturer, side by side, and factory reps are there to answer questions.
 They also won’t try to sell you a gun at the show because they can’t.
 It’s a really low-key experience and a chance to look at a lot of guns side by side.

 2. Take a Test Drive

 The research you’ve done will narrow the field of choices you might consider, and it will also expose that you’re not just going to buy a rifle.
 It also means buying ammo, probably an optic (such as a riflescope or red dot), carrying case or sleeve or both, eye and ear protection, and cleaning supplies, at a minimum.

 When new shooters ask me what I shoot, I’m careful to say that what I shoot isn’t necessarily what they need.
 But I do offer to take them to shoot whatever I have in my safe, my treat.